-It is important for the efficacy of the medicine that the same be stored and transported at the recommended temperature limits as above.
-If the medicine or vaccine goes above these temperature limits, the medicinal properties will be gradually lost and most importantly the products will not show any indication that it has been compromised.
+It is important for the efficacy of the medicine that they are stored and transported at the recommended temperature limits as above.
+If the medicine or vaccine goes above these temperature limits, it loses the medicinal properties and most importantly, the products will not show any indication that about such loss.
 In such case the ultimate distributor and user will be unaware of the efficacy of the medicine.

-The storage is done in warehouses, cold rooms or refrigerators and transportation is carried out in boxes, vans, reefers and containers.
+We are discussing about the medicines generally stored in warehouses, cold rooms or refrigerators.
+And we transport the same in boxes, vans, reefers and containers.

-The whole set of study is carried out to analyze the temperature distribution in a warehouse, cold room, refrigerator, van or reefer trucks to find out whether the temperature inside such facility is always maintained between the desired temperature.
+The whole set of study is to analyze the temperature distribution in a warehouse, cold room, refrigerator, active boxes, passive boxes, van or reefer trucks.
+This to find out whether the temperature inside such facility is always under the desired temperature levels.